FunkinCrew/funkBlog/content/privacy/_index.md

 The Funkin’ Crew Inc.  (“Company,” “we,” “us,” or “our”) will be the entity responsible for your data.
 To ask questions or comment about this privacy policy and our privacy practices, you can contact us at:

-Email: support@funkin.me
+Email: <a href="mailto:support\@funkin.me">support\@funkin.me</a>

 2. CHILDREN

 Our Services are not directed to or intended for children who are under the age of 13.
 Company does not knowingly collect Personal Data from children under the age of 13.
 If we learn we have collected or received Personal Data from a child under 16 without verification of parental consent, we will delete that information.
-If you have reason to believe that a child under the age of 13 has provided Personal Data to Company through the Services please contact us at support@funkin.me and we will endeavor to delete that information from our databases.
+If you have reason to believe that a child under the age of 13 has provided Personal Data to Company through the Services please contact us at <a href="mailto:support\@funkin.me">support\@funkin.me</a> and we will endeavor to delete that information from our databases.
 This in compliance with the Children’s Online Privacy Protection Act (COPPA) and the General Data Privacy Regulation (GDPR).

 3. PERSONAL DATA WE COLLECT